 Entertainers can also be described as content creators.

-Entertainers often utilize all the platforms available to them to entertain such as YouTube, Instagram, TikTok, Facebook.
+Entertainers often utilize all the platforms available to them to entertain such as YouTube, Instagram, TikTok, and Facebook.

 Thought leaders, eComm gurus, and artists can also become entertainers as a way to showcase their information or art.